XKirby/en/inventory.md

 Power-Ups are particularly special kinds of consumable Items which provide ongoing effects for a single willing target, similar to Statuses caused by Booster Items.
 A character can have one Power-Up active at a time, with new Power-Ups replacing existing Power-Ups immediately.

-Power-Ups provide a variety of passive benefits, and can grant modifiers to Techniques or give the user access to entirely new Techniques.
+Power-Ups provide a variety of passive benefits, and can grant modifiers to Innate Techniques or give the user access to entirely new Techniques.
-These Technique benefits can't be used simultaneously; you can't use a Power-Up Technique while the Power-Up enhances it, and you can't enhance your Techniques with more than one Power-Up effect.
+These Technique benefits can't be used simultaneously; you can't enhance your Techniques with more than one Power-Up effect at a time, for instance.

 The magic of a Power-Up doesn't last long!
 It takes special care to preserve them for future use, requiring a *Crafts*{: .spirit-color }, *Magic*{: .spirit-color } or similar check to keep them safe.
-Typically this requires at least a *Great*{: .great-color } result, though as always, you may be able to get by with less.
+Typically this requires at least a *Great!*{: .great-color } result, though as always, you may be able to get by with less.
 Otherwise if they aren't used, a Power-Up will wilt or expire within a few minutes of acquiring it.
 Some of their magic will last, though, allowing them to be used as ordinary Items.
 When purchased in stores, Power-Ups come pre-preserved in special containers – accounting for their higher cost.